elmtree-askmo/cloudcannon-app/content/learn/biology/describe-the-primary-structure-of-dna-and-rna-and-explain-how-they-differ.md

 url: /learn/biology/questions/describe-the-primary-structure-of-dna-and-rna-and-explain-how-they-differ
 score: -1.0
 related_article1:
-    id: 167331
+    id: 167324
-    title: How do the nitrogenous bases differ between DNA and RNA?
+    title: >-
+        What are the three main components of a nucleotide?
     subject: Biology
-    url: /learn/biology/questions/how-do-the-nitrogenous-bases-differ-between-dna-and-rna
+    url: /learn/biology/questions/what-are-the-three-main-components-of-a-nucleotide
 related_article2:
+    id: 167330
+    title: >-
+        What are the key differences between the sugar components of DNA and RNA?
+    subject: Biology
+    url: /learn/biology/questions/what-are-the-key-differences-between-the-sugar-components-of-dna-and-rna
+related_article3:
     id: 167326
+    title: >-
-    title: What is the significance of the 5' to 3' directionality in nucleic acids?
+        What is the significance of the 5' to 3' directionality in nucleic acids?
     subject: Biology
     url: /learn/biology/questions/what-is-the-significance-of-the-5-to-3-directionality-in-nucleic-acids
-related_article3:
-    id: 167334
-    title: Describe the composition and function of triglycerides in energy storage.
-    subject: Biology
-    url: /learn/biology/questions/describe-the-composition-and-function-of-triglycerides-in-energy-storage
 related_article4:
-    id: 167330
+    id: 167326
-    title: What are the key differences between the sugar components of DNA and RNA?
+    title: >-
+        What is the significance of the 5' to 3' directionality in nucleic acids?
     subject: Biology
-    url: /learn/biology/questions/what-are-the-key-differences-between-the-sugar-components-of-dna-and-rna
+    url: /learn/biology/questions/what-is-the-significance-of-the-5-to-3-directionality-in-nucleic-acids
 related_article5:
-    id: 167332
+    id: 167335
-    title: Compare the structural differences between DNA and RNA.
+    title: >-
+        What is the role of phospholipids in biological membranes?
     subject: Biology
-    url: /learn/biology/questions/compare-the-structural-differences-between-dna-and-rna
+    url: /learn/biology/questions/what-is-the-role-of-phospholipids-in-biological-membranes
 ---

 &nbsp;